kineticstoolkit/kineticstoolkit_doc/src/loadsave.md

 %matplotlib inline
 ```

-# Saving and loading
+# 📖 Saving and loading

-Contrarily to Matlab with its `.mat` file, python does not come with a single standard way to save data.
-To ease saving and sharing data, Kinetics Toolkit provides two functions that load and save its own `.ktk.zip` format:
+Contrarily to Matlab with its mat file, python does not come with a single standard way to save data.
+To ease saving and sharing data, Kinetics Toolkit provides two functions that load and save its own ktk.zip format:

 - [](api/ktk.save.rst)
 - [](api/ktk.load.rst)